OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/web-app-targets/index.md

 ![](deployment-targets-web-app-healthy.png)

-### Creating Web App Targets by Scripts
+### Creating Web App targets by scripts

-Azure Web App targets can also be created via a PowerShell Cmdlet within a Deployment Process, this can be especially handy if you are also creating the Azure Web App via a script.
+Azure Web App targets can also be created via a PowerShell cmdlet within a Deployment Process, this can be especially handy if you are also creating the Azure Web App via a script.

 See [Managing Resources by script](/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md) for more information on creating Azure Web Apps via a script.